 Examples of companies: Voyado, Infobaleen , Rule, Custobar, Emarsys

 4. Augmented Reality

 The use of AR/VR in e-commerce is a trend that has grown stronger recently.
 These technologies allow users to “try on” products in a realistic way, by displaying the product in their own home or by virtually trying on clothes before purchase.
 When consumer uncertainty is reduced, the chances of a purchase increase.

 The technology is still somewhat immature and it may be a while before we see it take hold in Sweden, but it’s definitely an area to keep an eye on!

 5. Personalised offers and promotions

-One trend is to work with personalised offers and promotions.
+One trend is to work with personalized offers and promotions.
 By using data about users’ behaviour and previous purchases, companies can send out offers and promotions that are tailored to the individual user.
 This could mean offering a coupon on a product the user has shown interest in in the past or sending out a special offer on their birthday.